live.withcode.uk is a free online resource for computing students designed by Mr Dring from Fulford School in York

 For more information, do join the conversation on the Computing At School Community site

-You don't need an account to watch the videos or complete the activities but you will need an account to take part in the weekly scoreboard competitions
+You don't need an account to watch the videos or complete any of the activities on live.withcode.uk but you will need a (free) account to take part in the weekly scoreboard competitions via compete.withcode.uk

 Accounts are free (and will remain so).
 Teacher, student and school information is stored securely in the UK.
 Passwords are not stored in plaintext - you can reset them but I don't know what they are.
 Web page access is secure and encrypted

 Student initials will be visible to other students in the competition.
 Full names are only visible to teachers of those students.
 There is no private messenging facility.
-Email addresses will only be used to reset passwords
+Email addresses linked to accounts will only be used if students request a password reset

 Competition winners' schools will be notified rather than individuals so students will not be asked to share addresses or contacted personally (unless they go to my school)

 You can read more about the privacy and data protection policy here: https://blog.withcode.uk/about/privacy-and-personal-data

 If you have any questions, concerns or suggestions, please get in touch - data protection and safeguarding is hugely important and I want to get it right.